krixik-ai/python-client/docs/system/vector_search_method.md

 ## the `.vector_search` method

-The `.vector_search` method can be used with any pipeline that ends with `vector-search` module.
+krixik's `vector_search` method is a convenience function for both embedding and querying - and so can be used with pipelines containing both `text-embedder` and `vector-search` modules in succession.

 A table of contents for this section is shown below.